vakosta/Comnata/README.md

 Comnata is a co-watching movie app.
 This repository contains a server-side sources of Comnata.

+## Getting Started

+Process of installation is very easy.

+### Installation and Running

+1. Download and install Docker from [here](https://www.docker.com/products/docker-desktop).
+1. Download a Comnata source code of the latest release from [here](https://github.com/Vakosta/Comnata/releases).
+1. In the root of downloaded source code run command `docker-compose up`.

+### Uploading Videos

+_Haven't written yet._

+### Getting a URL

+_Haven't written yet._

 ## Architecture

 The application implements a microservice architecture.
 The application contains: